halismai/bpvo/README.md

   // you can also get the trajectory of the camera at any point by calling auto trajectory = vo.trajectory();

+  // DONE, there is nothing special to do delete the object return EXIT_SUCCESS;
 }
 ```

+## AlgorithmParameters
+The parameters for the algorithm are documented in `bpvo/types.h`.
+It is important to get the parameters right for the type of data.
+Below are additional comments

+### Common parameters
+* `numPyramidLevels` You want this to be as small as possible to handle large motions.
+If you set it to -1, the code will automatically decide the number of pyramid levels.
+Sometimes, the lowest resolution image is too small and things might not work.
+For 640x480 images a value of 4 works ok.

+* `lossFunction` this is the type of the robust loss function used in the IRLS optimization.
+Use `kTukey`, or 'kHuber'.
+You can also run without weighting with 'kL2', which is much faster but unreliable.

+* `goodPointThreshold` Weights assigned to every point are between 0 and 1.
+Set this value to determine which points should be considered *good*.
+This will affect the number of 3D points you get in the point cloud.
+If the data is relatively clean, set this value to something high (e.g. 0.85), but if the data is fairly difficult without much stereo, set it to something lower (e.g. 0.5).

+* `minNumPixelsForNonMaximaSuppression` to achieve real-time VO, when the number of pixels in the image exceeds minNumPixelsForNonMaximaSuppression we do non-maxima suppression on a saliency map extracted from the image.
+This results in semi-dense maps at the highest resolution.
+If you do not want this, and instead you want as many 3D points at possible, set minNumPixelsForNonMaximaSuppression to a value higher than the number of pixels of your image

+* `minSaliency` minimum saliency to use a pixel.
+If you want to use all pixels irrespective of their saliency, set this to a negative value

+### Keyframing

+* `minTranslationMagToKeyFrame`
+* `minRotationMagToKeyFrame`
+* `maxFractionOfGoodPointsToKeyFrame`

+If you want to disable keyframing in order to get pose and point clouds for every image you add, set `minTranslationMagToKeyFrame=0.0`

+### parameters specific to illumination robust mode

+* `sigmaPriorToCensusTransform` this is the standard deviation of a Gaussian to blur the image before computing Bit-Planes.
+This should have a value less than 1.5, otherwise too much information is lost.
+A value of 0.5-0.75 is good.

+* `sigmaBitPlanes` a std dev of Gaussian to smooth the Bit-Planes descriptor.
+You should experiment with this as it affects the basin of convergence.
+It also depends on how much motion there is in the data.
+A value of 0.75-1.5 is good.

+## 3D point clouds
+Point clouds are generated from the current keyframe.
+You should check if result.pointCloud is not NULL prior to accessing it.
+The point cloud comes with its pose as well in the world coordinate system.

 [bp]: http://arxiv.org/abs/1602.00307

 [eigen]: http://bitbucket.org/eigen/eigen/get/3.2.8.tar.bz2

 [opencv]: https://github.com/Itseez/opencv/archive/2.4.11.zip